 Art therapy is used to help patients or their families increase awareness of self, cope with symptoms, and adapt to stressful and traumatic experiences.
 The objectives of art therapy are to use the creative process to allow awareness and expression of an individual’s deepest emotions.
 For people with cancer, these emotions may be about the illness, hospitalization, relationships, or other concerns.
 The meaning and the power of these emotions often are not easily articulated using verbal communication.

 Music therapy is often used in cancer treatment to help reduce pain, anxiety, and nausea caused by chemotherapy.
 Some people believe music therapy may be a beneficial addition to the health care of children with cancer by promoting social interaction and cooperation.

 To schedule a session with a licensed art therapist or a license music therapist, please contact Sharin Nelson: Snelson@childrenscancercenter.org

 When a child is diagnosed with cancer or a chronic blood disorder, the entire family is understandably affected in many ways, including emotionally.
-In an effort to provide therapeutic relief for these families, CCC partners with Life Connections Counseling Center to provide counseling free of charge.
+In an effort to provide therapeutic relief for these families, CCC partners with Life Connections Counseling Center and Sheltering Oaks Counseling Center to provide counseling free of charge.
 Families are referred for counseling on an as-needed basis for help and support dealing with issues relating to their child’s diagnosis, treatment, survivorship.

 To schedule a session with a licensed therapist, please contact Sharin Nelson at firstname.lastname@example.org or (813) 367-5437, ext.
 4.